Some days earlier, jeffmclane187 asked for help:

 Referral reading: Apple Music VS Spotify

-Here we can try the other way like downloading these music files from Apple Music, and converting them to MP3 or AAC, and then sync these converted Music files to your Spotify.
+Here we can try the other way like downloading these music files from Apple Music, and converting them to MP3 or AAC, and then sync these converted audio files to your Spotify.
 And the problem gets solved.

 Step 2.
 Free Download Macsome iTunes Converter, install and run it on your Mac.